Innov Case Lab

 “On many occasions, I have been asked to define what a case study is, as well as explaining its value as a source of teaching material.
 If I had to summarise in a few words what a pedagogical case study is, I would say...
 A case study is an account of a real situation experienced by a real company that is used as a way of learning about management.”
 Marie-Noëlle Rimaud, Head of Innov Case Lab.

-Creation of a flipped pedagogy course ‘Observatory of tourism practice using pedagogical case studies’.
-Year 1 students of the MSc in Tourism take part in the assessment of AFMAT Award.
+2nd Edition of Best Case in Tourism Management Award AFMAT CCMP INNOV Case Lab Creation of a lesson using flipped pedagogy ‘observatory of tourism practice using pedagogical case studies’ Year 1 students on the MSc in Tourism participate in the assessment for the AFMAT Award.

-Training workshops on case study methodology both internally and externally (CEREGE, ESDES)
+Training workshops on case study methodology, both in-house and externally (CEREGE, ESDES)

 - To contribute to the sharing of acquired knowledge through collaboration between companies and research active faculty

-- To train the Group’s Faculty, both permanent and temporary, on how to use and incorporate case study methodology (internal courses, CCMP courses, FNEGE courses etc.)
+- To train Excelia’s faculty, both permanent and temporary, on how to use and incorporate case study methodology (internal courses, CCMP courses, FNEGE courses, etc.)

 - To involve students through consultancy projects* and through their theses